gregharv/jeacomsearch/readme.md

 ## Overview

 This project implements a comprehensive Retrieval Augmented Generation (RAG) system for JEA with multi-level security access.
-The system crawls websites, processes documents, stores data in SQLite, generates embeddings, and provides intelligent query responses through an agentic framework.
+The system crawls websites, processes documents, stores data in SQLite, generates embeddings, and provides intelligent query responses through an agentic framework with a user-friendly Streamlit interface.

 ## Architecture